nguyenphuminh/catbrain/README.md

         { inputs: [1, 0], outputs: [1] },
         { inputs: [1, 1], outputs: [0] }
     ]
-    // You can also pass in optional training options as well:
+    // You can also pass in optional training config as well:
     // , {
     //     learningRate: 0.02, // Will use original learning rate if not provided
     //     decayRate: 0.9999, // Will use original decay rate if not provided